Shane McFaul

-Shane Charles Alan McFaul (born 23 May 1986 in Dublin) is an Irish former professional footballer.
+Shane Charles Alan McFaul (born 23 May 1986) is an Irish former professional footballer.
 McFaul has played for over 11 clubs in 5 countries throughout Europe, Asia and North America, including UCD (over two spells), Sporting Fingal & St Patrick's Athletic (over two spells) in Ireland, Notts County & Brighton & Hove Albion in England, FC Haka, KTP, Mikkelin Palloilijat & Sudet in Finland, Virginia Beach Mariners and Northern Colorado Hailstorm in the United States of America, and also DSK Shivajians in India.

 Career

-Shane started out his career with local side C.A.R.C FC before moving on to the notorious schoolboy club Cherry Orchard.
+Born in Dublin, Shane started out his career with local side C.A.R.C FC before moving on to the notorious schoolboy club Cherry Orchard.
 He played there in a successful team with the likes of Gary Dicker, Paul Byrne and Derek Doyle.

-In 2002 Shane signed a 4-year professional contract with League One side Notts County.
+In 2002 Shane signed a four-year professional contract with League One side Notts County.
 After only a short few months at Meadow Lane Shane was given the number 16 squad number as a then 16 year old.
 He made numerous appearances as an unused substitute during that season.
-It was the 2003/2004 season where he really came to prominence.
+It was the 2003–04 season where he really came to prominence.
 He made his debut at 17 as a second-half replacement against Swindon Town, filling in at right back.
 Although losing 4–1 McFaul made a huge impression with his passing ability, energy and drive, and he therefore earned a starting spot 2 days later against Peterborough United.

 McFaul earned rave reviews after his performance and left the field to a standing ovation.
-His creativity on the ball and work rate caught the eye and he went on to make 8 more appearances that season.
-2004/2005 saw McFaul make 37 first team appearances, filling in for 20 games at right back although performing well it was at his preferred central midfield role where he excelled.
-2005/2006 saw McFaul on the way out of Meadow Lane as new manager Guðjón Þórðarson restricted his chances in the first team.
+His creativity on the ball and work rate caught the eye and he went on to make eight more appearances that season.
+2004–05 saw McFaul make 37 first team appearances, filling in for 20 games at right back although performing well it was at his preferred central midfield role where he excelled.
+2005–06 saw McFaul on the way out of Meadow Lane as new manager Guðjón Þórðarson restricted his chances in the first team.